hgreenstein/.dotfiles/README.md

 2. Node
 3. C-compiler like GCC in path
 4. Java dev tools for java lsp servers
-5. Curl, Tar, Git, Gzip, Unzip, ripgrep, and more
+5. Curl, Tar, Git, Gzip, Unzip, ripgrep, lazygit
+6. A "Nerd Font" of choice installed, a great resource is [nerdfonts.com](https://www.nerdfonts.com/font-downloads)
+   a.
+If you don't have a preferred font, I suggest JetBrains Mono Nerd Font, it's designed for easy code readability!

 I hope to add a comprehensive installation script for all common linux operating systems in the future, but for now please refer to the linked documentation of each plugin you plan to use to